-First, let me say I am not a doctor nor is this a scientific study.
-I am basing this on my personnel observations and experiences and any conclusion is my personal opinion.
+First, let me say I am not a doctor, nor is this a scientific study.
+I am basing this on my personnel observations and experiences, and any conclusion is my personal opinion.
 I changed the names of some to protect their anonymity.
-This is perhaps too personnel to post but I am going to do it anyway.
-Addiction is a hot button issue with many professional and amateurs willing to weigh in on the topic.
+This is perhaps too personnel to post, but I am going to do it anyway.
+Addiction is a hot button issue with many professionals and amateurs willing to weigh in on the topic.

-Growing up the only thing I knew about addiction was it was some horrible thing effecting people in the city.
-My dad’s addiction to alcohol was just an abstract with no context to my life with him living sever states away.
+Growing up, the only thing I knew about addiction was it was some horrible thing affecting people in the city.
+My dad’s addiction to alcohol was just an abstract with no context to my life, with him living several states away.
 I did not connect drug addiction with alcoholism or other forms of addiction.
-Other addictions seemed to be an excuse such as “don’t blame me for sleeping around I’m addicted to sex.”
+Other habits seemed to be an excuse, such as “don’t blame me for sleeping around; I’m addicted to sex.”
 Then I met Jack.

 Jack is the brother of a friend.
 Jack defied the concept of addiction I had.
 He was (and as far as I know is ) addicted to almost everything he does.
-In some cases it was a need to be the best.
-When he lifted weights he had to do steroids because he had to be the best, when trying drugs he had to do coke because it was the best.
-Even in his religious beliefs when he went to Jesus he had to go all the way (evangelize) adding it into everything he did.
-Most of all when he drank he had to drink to excess.
+In some cases, it was a need to be the best.
+When he lifted weights, he had to do steroids because Jack had to be the best; when trying drugs, he had to do coke because it was the best.
+Even in his religious beliefs, when he went to Jesus, he had to go all the way (evangelize), adding it into everything he did.
+Most of all, when he drank, he had to drink to excess.

 Jack had a cycle.

-1. First he convinces himself there is nothing wrong about one drink (or drug).
+1. First, Jack convinces himself there is nothing wrong with one drink (or drug).

-2. Then he starts drinking which leads to more drinking.
+2. Then Jack starts drinking, which leads to more drinking.

-3. Then he does something while drunk that is stupid (usually driving).
+3. Then Jack does something while drunk that is stupid (usually driving).

-4. Being Jack he is always eventually busted (usually in some comic way).
+4. Being Jack, he is always eventually busted (usually in some humorous way).

-5. First it is the police at fault with him doing nothing wrong.
+5. First, it is the police at fault with Jack doing nothing wrong.

-6. Then he turns to his faith.
-He dives head first into it preaching to everyone how their problems are because they (unlike him) have not embraced God.
+6. Then Jack turns to his faith.
+He dives headfirst into it preaching to everyone how their problems are because they (unlike him) have not embraced God.

-7. Through his groups he eventually convinces himself it was not any addiction.
+7. Through the groups, Jack eventually convinces himself it was not any addiction.

-8. And finally he convinces himself there would be nothing wrong with one drink.
+8. And finally, Jack convinces himself there would be nothing wrong with one drink.

-Jacks cycle showed me that addiction is more than just one thing.
-It also helped me see my own problem with food.
-Now I would be one of the first people to laugh when someone would say “I am addicted to food.”
-After Jack’s family abandoned him (after many attempts to help him with his many different DWIs) I found myself helping him after his latest DWI by driving him to his AA meetings.
-As a child of an alcoholic I found it difficult listening to the reasons (or at the time I felt them to be excuses) for drinking and how it hurt their families.
+Jack's cycle showed me that addiction is more than just one thing.
+It also helped me see my problem with food.
+Now I would be one of the first people to laugh when someone would say, “I am addicted to food.”
+After Jack’s family abandoned him (after many attempts to help him with his many different DWIs), I found myself helping him after his latest DWI by driving him to his AA meetings.
+As a child of an alcoholic, I found it difficult listening to the reasons (or at the time, I felt them excuses) for drinking and how it hurt their families.
 Very few saw the hurt they were causing themselves.
 It made me look at what I was doing with my life.
-Looking at my daily life I found I was eating more than just the three meals a day.
+Looking at my daily life, I found I was eating more than just three meals a day.
 I would eat even when I was not hungry.
-Even now as I type this I am tossing back little squares of dark chocolate.
-I could say I eat to fight off depression or I turned my potential alcoholism into another type of addiction.
-According to popular opinion children of addicts are more likely to be addicted.
+Even now, as I type this, I am tossing back little squares of dark chocolate.
+I could say I eat to fight off depression, or I turned my potential alcoholism into another type of addiction.
+According to popular opinion, children of addicts are more likely to be addicted.
 Or I could say I eat out of habit or boredom.
-Like a person with an addiction to drugs or alcohol I spend a lot of time thinking about food.
+Like a person with an addiction to drugs or alcohol, I spend a lot of time thinking about food.
 I plan meals, plot ways to get what I want (especially if it was not good for me like fast food or chocolate).
-When things where bad I would buy and eat an entire pack of candy bars (6 full bars) at once.
-As a child (5th or 6th grade) I would eat a 20 piece chicken nuggets 2 large fries (mine and my mother’s), a cheeseburger, and a large chocolate milkshake.
+When things where bad, I would buy and eat an entire pack of candy bars (6 full bars) at once.
+As a child (5th or 6th grade), I would eat twenty-piece chicken nuggets, two large fries (mine and my mother’s), a cheeseburger, and a large chocolate milkshake.

 My conclusion from all this is that people can have an addictive mentality.
-They are prone to become addicted to anything and possible everything they do.
-Like that Billy Joel song these people go to extremes.
-These people don’t have the ability to moderate their lives.
-I also came to the obvious conclusion that you can’t help people who either don’t see they have a problem or are unwilling to take the steps help themselves.
+They are prone to become addicted to anything and possibly everything they do.
+Like that, Billy Joel song these people go to extremes.
+These people can't moderate their lives.
+I also came to the obvious conclusion that you can’t help people who are unwilling to take steps to help themselves.

-I did not believe in the concept of the gateway drug until hearing how people started with the two most quoted gateway drugs alcohol and marijuana and how they eventually (in a need for a bigger high) when on to harder drugs such as coke or heroin ( I preferred diet Coke).
-An AA meeting can open the eyes of a person in this matter even if he or she is not an alcoholic.
+I did not believe in the concept of the gateway drug until hearing how people started with alcohol and marijuana eventually move on to harder drugs such.
+An AA meeting can open the eyes of a person in this matter, even if he or she is not an alcoholic.

 I tried to help Jack.
 I took him to his meetings when he could not drive.
-I helped him “fill” his time when he would have been alone with all-day video football game marathons and dinner with my family to help him during times he would be thinking about drugs.
-In the end when it was time for him to cycle again he would say he knows best.
+I helped him “fill” his time when he would have been alone with all-day video football game marathons and dinner with my family to help him when he would be thinking about drugs.
+In the end, when it was time for him to cycle again, he would say he knows best.
 I don’t speak with him anymore (part of this story I am not talking about because I don’t want to reveal who he is in case someone I know reads this.
 As if they would not recognize the story).
-Jack was actually a family member, but I also considered him a friend.
+Jack was a family member, but I also considered him a friend.